- Safety and Health Information Bulletins

 - Remove lithium-powered devices and batteries from the charger once they are fully charged.

-- Store lithium batteries and devices in dry, cool locations and in fire-resistant containers.
+- Store lithium batteries and devices in dry, cool locations.

 - Avoid damaging lithium batteries and devices.
 Inspect them for signs of damage, such as bulging/cracking, hissing, leaking, rising temperature, and smoking before use, especially if they are wearable.
 Immediately remove a device or battery from service and place it in an area away from flammable materials if any of these signs are present.

-- If batteries are damaged, remove from service and dispose in accordance with local, state, and federal regulations.
+- If batteries are damaged, remove them from service, place in fire resistant container (e.g., metal drum) with sand or other extinguishing agent and dispose in accordance with local, state, and federal regulations.
 Contact a local battery recycling center for disposal instructions.

-- Follow the employer’s policy or manufacturer’s guidance on how to extinguish small battery fires, which could include using CO2, foam, Class D fire extinguishers (for lithium-metal), ABC dry chemical extinguishers, dirt, or sand.
+- Follow manufacturer’s guidance on how to extinguish small battery fires, which could include using ABC dry chemical extinguishers, Class D fire extinguishers (for lithium-metal), dirt, or sand.

-Ensure that workers handling lithium-powered devices, cells, or batteries in the workplace receive training associated with these products, including training on how to:
+Ensure that workers who use or handle lithium-powered devices, cells, or batteries in the workplace receive training associated with these products, including training on how to:

-- Verify NRTL certification for batteries, chargers, and associated equipment.
+- Verify NRTL certification for batteries, chargers, and associated equipment, where applicable.

 - Identify defective, damaged, or failing lithium-powered devices and batteries.